blamichhane314/blamichhane314.github.io/README.md

 I am a Graduate Teaching Assistant at the Department of Mathematics and Statistics
 - STAT 152 (Introduction to Statistics)
 - MATH 126 (Pre-Caclulus)
-- MATH 182 (Caclulus-Recitation)
+- MATH 182 (Caclulus-Recitations)

 ## Publications

-My research contributes to the understanding and development of machine learning models in various applications.
-Here are some of my recent publications:

 - [The Nuances of Large-Language-Model-Agent Performance in Simple English Auctions](https://www.researchgate.net/publication/378140244_The_Nuances_of_Large-Language-Model-Agent_Performance_in_Simple_English_Auctions)
 - [Understanding the Influence of Genre-Specific Music Using Network Analysis and Machine Learning Algorithms](https://www.mdpi.com/2504-2289/7/4/180)
 - [Do Large Language Models Show Human-like Biases?
 Exploring Confidence—Competence Gap in AI](https://www.mdpi.com/2078-2489/15/2/92)

-## On going projects/paper
+## Ongoing projects/paper

-- AI in Healthcare: LLMs' Self-Assement for Clinical Applications (pre-print)
+- AI in Healthcare: LLMs' Self-Assessment for Clinical Applications (pre-print)
 - Mapping the Future: Analyzing EV Charging Station Networks through Graph Machine Learning